List of Jungle Jam and Friends: The Radio Show! characters: Bert-the-Moose

 Bert-the-Moose (Nathan Carlson), is a moose who hosts a musical segment included in the "and friends" part of the show called "Sing Along With Bert-the-Moose."
 He is always followed by his Bert-the-Moose singing waiters.

 Reynold

 Reynold the Warthog (Phil Lollar) is a dry-humored and mud-loving warthog.

 Hermie

 Hermie the Love Bug (Nathan Carlson) is a misguided green lacewing.
 He is best friends with Gruffy.

 Coy Ote

 Coy Ote is a friendly Irish Wolfhound.

 Flib

-As the Theme Song is a repackaged version of "In the Jungle" from the Jungle Jam album, All God's Creatures Are Special, Flibbertigibbet the Owl, aka "Flib" (Buddy Miller) technically "appears" in every episode, but otherwise only shows up narratively and in-verse on said album.
+As the Theme Song is a repackaged version of "In the Jungle" from the Jungle Jam album, All God's Creatures Are Special, Flibbertigibbet the Owl, "Flib" (Buddy Miller) technically "appears" in every episode, but otherwise only shows up narratively and in-verse on said album.
 In the regular episodes he is replaced by Weatherbee the Owl.
 An unnamed background voice bearing his resemblance and cajun accent does occasionally appear in other episodes, especially in songs, but it's not made explicit that the voice belongs to said character.